jarecoo/practice/notes.md

 Top 3

 # Top 3 Important Things to Me
 This is what I think is specifically, concretely important, what gets me up in the morning.
-Below this part is a broader, abstract section on personal paradigm (why what’s important to me is important), as well as principles I think are important for living.
+Below this part is a broader, eclectic section on personal paradigm (why what’s important to me is important), as well as principles I think are important for living.

 1. Family
     * Prioritize close, personal relationships (family, close friends, etc)
         *  Foster a loving, supportive, compassionate relationship with my kids and my wife.
 I want to be part of their life forever.
 Make the time we have together count.
             * I think fostering this relationship means more than just love.
 Love is the necessary foundation, and gives you the appreciation to enjoy the journey, but only love is a disservice since it can lead to permissiveness, timidity and enabling.
 The other part of being a good father, is actually being something for your kids.
 They need to be guided, helped, and directed, mostly by example.
 The best dads are the ones that combine deep, unconditional love for their family with a steady, firm example of who to be and how to live.
 That’s where the rest of this comes in.
+            * The goal of good parenting isn’t to have happy kids, that’s an occasional side effect.
+The end goal is to have happy adults.
         * Enjoy the moment, appreciate the time you have with your kids https://www.reddit.com/r/LifeProTips/comments/80dsy9/lpt_after_working_with_terminally_ill_cancer/?st=JE4OAY9Q&sh=bab60a62
         * Remember, one day you pick your kid up and you’ll put him down for the last time https://www.reddit.com/r/Wellthatsucks/comments/7upwj7/comment/dtmjxlf?st=JD63KIUB&sh=e4e4d783
         * “Happy people are committed to making time for and enjoying friends and family.
 They have people they count on and trust.” https://continuum.utah.edu/features/what-happy-people-do/
         * “Sometimes the best way to solve your own problems is to help someone else” - Uncle Iroh
         * Appreciate the time you have with your loved ones.
 “Nell teaches aspects of parenthood never understood before.
 If she cries or makes a mess or decides to be contrary (and these are relatively rare), it doesn’t bother.
 There is always Chris’s silence to compare it to.” - Robert Pirsig, ZatAoMM
         * Remember your kids aren’t you.
 They’re their own people.
+        * Getting mad at people for making mistakes doesn’t teach them to not make mistakes, it teaches them to hide them
         * There are three parts to raising kids, as I see it, and the important pivot in parent comes at adulthood when you stop doing the first 2 and are executing solely on the last part.
 The tricky part is that you more or less dictate 1 and 2, but they dictate 3 and you need to be in tune with their needs and wants for that.
             * 1. Teach them how to do stuff (e.g. eat, walk, talk, ride a bike, do math, etc)
             * 2. Teach them what to be (e.g. morality, behavior, hard work, manners, etc)